Ofsted Parent Questionnaire Outcomes

 Every year we engage with parents/carers on numerous occasions asking their views and opinions on school life.
 The following outcomes reflect recent questionnaire responses.

-In October we used the Ofsted questionnaire to gather opinions;
+In March 2018 we used the Ofsted parent view questionnaire to gather views and opinions;

 Preferred method of receiving school information survey